 Likewise, low-light shots look great, and the phone’s night mode allows us to detect more detail in the scene.
 In other words, if you do that, your smartphone will also put a lot of noise in the frame, so some wins and some lose here.

-Moto G71 Performance: The Moto G71 5G is the first mobile phone in Korea to be equipped with Qualcomm’s Snapdragon 695 processor.
+Moto G71 Performance: The Moto G71 5G is the first mobile phone in Korea equipped with Qualcomm’s Snapdragon 695 processor.
 The SoC works with 6GB of LPPDR4x memory and 128GB of uMCP storage.
 So, how does the phone work?

-Examples include BGMI which maximizes HD graphics and high FPS presets.
+Examples include BGMI, which maximizes HD graphics, and high FPS presets.
 To make matters worse, even with the graphics set to the ‘smooth’ preset, the smartphone cannot run the game at 60fps.
-While running the COD mobile game on the Moto G71, the scenery remains unchanged and the game is maximized at the High Graphics and Max FPS or Very High Graphics and Very High FPS presets respectively.
+While running the COD mobile game on the Moto G71, the scenery remains unchanged, and the game is maximized at the High Graphics and Max FPS or Very High Graphics, and Very High FPS presets, respectively.